 Influenza-associated hospitalizations and influenza-associated deaths are reportable to the Connecticut Department of Public Health (DPH) throughout the year.
 These events will continue to be reportable throughout the dual influenza season/COVID-19 pandemic.
-This information is shared with relevant local health departments through the CT Electronic Disease Surveillance System (CTEDSS).
+This information is shared with relevant local health departments through the Connecticut Electronic Disease Surveillance System (CTEDSS).

-The Emerging Infections Program (EIP) at the Yale School of Public Health conducts enhanced surveillance activities for residents of Middlesex and New Haven Counties on behalf of the DPH and in this capacity is acting as an agent of the State.
-These enhanced surveillance data contribute to FluSurv-NET, CDC’s Influenza Hospitalization Surveillance Network, which covers 70 counties in 13 states.
+The Emerging Infections Program (EIP) at the Yale School of Public Health conducts enhanced surveillance activities for residents of Middlesex and New Haven Counties on behalf of the DPH.
+These data contribute to FluSurv-NET, CDC’s Influenza Hospitalization Surveillance Network, which covers over 70 counties in 14 states.
 FluSurv-NET data are used to estimate age-specific hospitalization rates and describe characteristics of persons hospitalized with severe influenza illness.
-Staff of the DPH or Yale EIP may request supplemental information on patients.
-If you have questions, please contact Alan Siniscalchi (DPH: 860-509-7994) or Kim Yousey-Hindes (Yale: 203-764-5942).
+Staff of the DPH or Yale EIP may request supplemental information from healthcare providers.
+Providers can contact Alan Siniscalchi (DPH: 860-509-7994) or Kim Yousey-Hindes (Yale: 203-764-5942) with any questions.

-Influenza-associated Hospitalizations Influenza-associated hospitalizations must be reported within 12 hours on the day of recognition or strong suspicion of possible influenza infection (i.e. patients with compatible illness regardless of the results of the initial rapid antigen and/or DFA test).
+Influenza-associated Hospitalizations Influenza-associated hospitalizations must be reported within 12 hours on the day of recognition or strong suspicion (i.e. patients with compatible illness regardless of the results of the initial rapid antigen and/or DFA test).
 Respiratory specimens from all flu-associated hospitalizations should be submitted to the CT DPH State Public Health Laboratory (SPHL) for PCR testing.

 All possible influenza-associated deaths must be reported to the DPH within 12 hours, even if influenza was not the primary cause of death.
 Save respiratory specimens and submit them to the SPHL for post-mortem PCR testing.
-Reporting is conducted by web-based entry into CTEDSS or by faxing case report forms to the DPH EEIP at 860-509-7910.
+Reporting is conducted by entry into CTEDSS.
 Provide both date and causes of death.
 For after hours or holiday reporting, report on the next normal business day.

 - All hospitalized patients with ILI or confirmed influenza

 - All patients with ILI and recent close exposure to swine, sick poultry at farms and agricultural settings, or migratory birds (exposure history should be provided, contact the DPH EEIP at 860-509-7994**);

 - All patients with pneumonia and/or Acute Respiratory Distress Syndrome (ARDS) developing within 17 days of travel to Southeast Asia or within 14 days of travel in or near the Arabian Peninsula, contact the DPH EEIP at 860-509-7994** to discuss possible avian flu or Middle East Respiratory Syndrome Coronavirus [MERS-CoV] testing.
 Travel history should be provided.